jecki/DHParser/documentation_src/manuals/02_nodetree.rst

-As mentioned earlier, the content mapping should be considered tainted if the underlying tree has been changed by any other means than the methods of the ContentMapping-obejct itself.
+As mentioned earlier, the content mapping should be considered tainted if the underlying tree has been changed by any other means than the methods of the ContentMapping-object itself.
 In order to rebuild the affected path of the content mapping :py:meth:`ContentMapping.rebuild_mapping` must be called for the affected sections of the content mapping which are defined by the first and last path index of the content mapping where a change has taken place::